-- Throughout 2023, the Secretary focused on enhancing the membership of this committee by growing the external stakeholders to include key people of critical importance to industrial policy. - The Secretary developed a repository of informative technology reports, research projects, emerging EU Legislation, draft standardisation requests, policy documents, presentations, and trend reports, with the intention of boosting the knowledge valorisation of the committee, thus enabling the Irish Manufacturing base to create a compelling and distinctive reputation.
-This knowledge valorisation process organically grew the membership of the committee and strengthened its reputation, through providing key stakeholders with the information they need when they need it. - The Chair and Secretary regularly meet through 2023 to identify key personnel and support key Industry 4.0 events and members linked to the Irish Manufacturing Council, I-Forum, IBEC's Engineering Industries Ireland and Universities. - Lectures were provided to undergraduates on current standardisation activities, emerging legislation and how to engage in the standardisation process, all of which is of tactical importance to supporting the manufacturing Industry by preparing students for critical roles.
-The presentations given also promoted European priorities such as the code of practice on standardization for researchers, that has the potential to generate through scalable value from standardisation for Irish Manufactures, involved in innovative projects with Researchers.
+Moreover, the Secretary developed a repository of informative technology reports, research projects, emerging EU Legislation, draft standardisation requests, policy documents, presentations, and trend reports.
+With the intention of boosting the knowledge valorisation of the committee, thus enabling the Irish Manufacturing base to create a compelling and distinctive reputation.
+This knowledge valorisation process organically grew the membership of the committee and strengthened its reputation, through providing key stakeholders with the information they need when they need it.

+Throughout 2024, the Chair and Secretary held regular meetings to identify key stakeholders and support significant Industry 4.0 events.
+Committee members actively participated in events associated with the Irish Manufacturing Council, I-Form Research Centre, IBEC's Engineering Industries Ireland, and various universities to promote standards and standardisation.

+Lectures were provided to undergraduates on current standardisation activities, emerging legislation and how to engage in the standardisation process.
+All of which is of tactical importance to supporting the manufacturing Industry by preparing students for critical roles.

+These presentations also promoted European priorities such as the code of practice on standardization for researchers, that has the potential to generate scalable value from standardisation for Irish manufacturers through involvement in innovative projects with researchers.